Come on over and learn how to make DIY Cottage Ornaments for your cottage Christmas decor. Pretty Christmas ornaments you’ll love! Shop This Post

 Join the newsletter.

 I put a video tutorial together for you, and you can watch that down below!
 I’ll also create a cliff notes version that you can reference.
 If you have any questions, please leave me a comment or shoot me a message.
 I’m more than happy to help!

-DIY Christmas Ornament
+DIY Cottage Ornament

 How-t0 Video Tutorials

 First up on the list, are these beautiful DIY Chippy Spindle Ornaments.
 I love how these turned out!
 I actually think they look a lot like little icicles hanging on the tree!
 Here is the cliff note version on how to make these!